Relative Fourier-Mukai transforms for Weierstrass fibrations, abelian schemes and Fano fibrations

 \section{Relative Fourier-Mukai transforms for Weiertra\ss\ fibrations}

 In this section we study the group of relative Fourier-Mukai transforms of the derived category of any relatively integral elliptic fibration over a connected base scheme.
-To start with let us review the structure of the group of derived equivalences of the fibres appearing in such an elliptic fibration.
+For the convenience of the reader, we start by briefly recalling the structure of the group of derived equivalences of the fibres of these fibrations.